-Just a couple of hours north from Quito are a couple of towns worthy of your attention.
+Just a couple of hours north of Quito are a couple of towns worthy of your attention.
 A trip to any of these places can include opportunities to shop local markets and see artisans at work or to visit natural destinations like high mountain lakes or tumbling cascades.

-On the way there (or on the way back), make sure to stop at the “little” Mitad del Mundo and bring your own egg is you want to challenge anyone in the family to an egg balancing contest.
+On the way there (or on the way back), make sure to stop at the “little” Mitad del Mundo and bring your own egg if you want to challenge anyone in the family to an egg balancing contest.

-Otavalo is a famous market town where on Thursdays and Saturdays the streets fill with vendors and people flock from small mountain towns to come buy and sell.
+Otavalo is a famous market town where on Thursdays and Saturdays the streets fill with vendors and people flock from small mountain towns to come to buy and sell.
 We have found traditional woolen ponchos for $40 and gorgeous watercolor paintings ranging from $20 to $120, depending on the size.
 On other days, it is still worth visiting as the Plaza de los Ponchos always has vendors selling locally woven goods and many small stores have collections of locally made items for sale.
 For a little extra excitement, you could visit the local animal market early on a Saturday morning (we recommend staying Friday night if you do this!).

-Cotacachi is famous for leather and it is only about a 15 minute drive from Otavalo.
+Cotacachi is famous for leather and it is only about a 15-minute drive from Otavalo.
 In fact, we often stay in this smaller town and use it as a base for a couple of days of touring the area.
 The town itself is worth photographing from the two plazas.
-The streets are lined with leather stores, some with very low quality goods and others with stunning examples of high fashion.
+The streets are lined with leather stores, some with very low-quality goods and others with stunning examples of high fashion.
 Our favorite shop is one where we rarely buy only because their goods are not a practical choice for people who don’t ride horses.
 Their saddles are works of art and I have often been tempted to buy one only to admire the handcrafted leather tooling.
 For the horse aficionados, this small store is on Calle 10 de Agosto in the heart of the leather district.
 Coffee lovers should not miss the Cafe Rio Intag on the small plaza with the statues of the musicians (also on Calle 10 de Agosto).
 The best coffee in all of Ecuador can be found there!

-For the outdoor inclined, a visit to the this crater lake should be a priority.
+For the outdoor inclined, a visit to this crater lake should be a priority.
 Although it is possible to hike around the Laguna Cuicocha, the trail crosses private land and we have heard conflicting stories about the ease of doing so.
 But walking at least partially around is worth the time.
-There is also a well maintained hiking trail that meanders past re-constructed solar and lunar calendars like those used before the arrival of the Spaniards and provides excellent views of the two islands in the center of the crater.
+There is also a well-maintained hiking trail that meanders past re-constructed solar and lunar calendars like those used before the arrival of the Spaniards and provides excellent views of the two islands in the center of the crater.

 Ibarra is known in Ecuador as La Ciudad Blanca or the White City.
 In colonial times, it was common to paint homes with a whitewash made from the local lime.
-The city is famous for being the home to Rosalia Suarez, the founder of the most famous Helado de Paila Ecuador.
+The city is famous for being the home of Rosalia Suarez, the founder of the most famous Helado de Paila Ecuador.
 Today there are many stores named for her as her descendants all claim to use only her recipe and no one is willing to limit sales from only a single store.

 Ibarra’s streets are quaint and many old buildings still remain.
-On weekdays and Saturdays, it is a bustling metropolis and on Sundays it feels more like a quiet, sedate small town.
+On weekdays and Saturdays, it is a bustling metropolis and on Sundays, it feels more like a quiet, sedate small town.
 Several of the small neighborhoods are known for their own handcrafts, like San Antonio de Ibarra, famous for wood carving.

 The East Slope